 Grants are defined as funds based on financial need that does not have to be repaid.

 Pell Grants are the largest Federal grant program.
 This program is for undergraduates.
-Annual Pell awards for full-time students (12 or more credit hours) range from $609 to $5645 for the 2013-2014 award year.
-Annual Pell awards for full-time students (12 or more credit hours) can range from $555 up to $5550 for the 2012-2013 school year.
-Beginning in the 2009-2010 award year, students can qualify for up to 200% of the annual Pell Grants in an award year.
+Annual Pell awards for full-time students (12 or more credit hours) range from $781 to $5775 for the 2015-2016 award year.
+Annual Pell awards for full-time students (12 or more credit hours) can range from $555 up to $5750 for the 2014-2015 school year.
 Eligibility for the Pell Grant determined by filling out the Free Application for Federal Student Aid (FAFSA).

 [ Back to Top ]